mayaanne/foundations/sprint-5/js-minesweeper.md

 You should go into this knowing that the way to win a game of Minesweeper is to have correctly marked all of the mines and uncovered every other cell.

-1. Remember event handlers?
+1. Remember [event listeners](https://www.w3schools.com/js/js_htmldom_eventlistener.asp)?
 You used some of them in Sprint 3.
-In startGame, we're going to use document.addEventListener to call checkForWin every time the left mouse button is clicked.
+In `startGame`, we're going to use `document.addEventListener` to call checkForWin every time the left mouse button is clicked.

->Resource

-2. When you've done that, add another one that calls checkForWin when the right mouse button is clicked.
+2. When you've done that, add another one that calls `checkForWin` when the right mouse button (`contextmenu`) is clicked.
 Remember, a player can win either by clearing the last hidden cell, or marking the last mine.

-3. Define the checkForWin function.
-It should loop through all of board.cells.
+3. Define the `checkForWin` function.
+It should loop through all of `board.cells`.

-    - For each cell, check to see if both .isMine and .isMarked are true.
-If any mine still exists that isn't marked, the player hasn't won yet and you can return out of the function.
+    - For each cell, check to see if both `.isMine` and `.isMarked` are true.
+If any mine still exists that isn't marked, the player hasn't won yet and you can return to exit out of the function.

-    - If every mine is marked, but there are still cells with the hidden property set to true, the player hasn't won yet and you can return out of the function.
+    - If every mine is marked, but there are still cells with the `hidden` property set to true, the player hasn't won yet and you can return out of the function.

     - If both these criteria pass, the player has won!
-There's a displayMessage function call at the bottom of checkForWin you can use to tell them so.
+There's a `displayMessage` function call at the bottom of `checkForWin` you can use to tell them so.

     Take a moment to notice something: we're defining small functions that only have one job, rather than big complex chunks of code.
-This is an important principle of software development which we will be spending more time on later: where possible, try to have your functions do one thing, and name them appropriately.
+This is an important principle of software development which we will touch more on later: where possible, try to have your functions do one thing, and name them appropriately.

 When you're done, commit your code!